folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 The challenge, then, is to find the minimal amount of information that we need to store for every instruction.
 Broadly, we need to track information about two things: the type and the process.

 For the type we define a new data type called `TypeContext`.
-It
+It contains the actions that have been performed and for some stores a bit of extra information like the `owner`.

 On the process level there are four things that we need to track: